The classification controls whether you earn overtime. Two tests, several exemption categories, and a lot of common misconceptions.

 $43,888

-Note: Some states have higher salary thresholds.
-California, for example, requires a salary of at least 2x the state minimum wage for exempt status.
+Some states set higher thresholds.
+California, for example, requires at least 2× the state minimum wage.

-Meeting the salary threshold alone is not enough.
-The employee's job duties must also meet specific criteria.
-There are three main exemption categories:
+Salary alone is not enough.
+The employee's actual duties must qualify under one of three exemption categories.

-Primary duty is management of the enterprise or department
+Primary duty is management of the enterprise or a department

-Customarily directs the work of 2+ other employees
+Customarily directs the work of two or more other employees

-Primary duty is office/non-manual work related to management or business operations
+Primary duty is office or non-manual work related to management or business operations

 Primary duty requires advanced knowledge in a field of science or learning